mstocco/mariostoc.co/content/traininglog/20201018-ironman2021-45weeksout.md

 I was awake by 0400 this morning and I don't know exactly why.
 It might be a bit of anticipation regarding with a task at work, it might be because I am simply hungry.

 Choice of bike and route today and I picked the road bike because I don't know how many nice days like today I'll get the closer we get to winter.
 I had a couple packages to pickup/drop off so this ride was double duty.
 I headed out to Brentwood Bay via Wallace Drive.
-I felt **pretty good** all ride considering [yesterday's track workout](javascript:flkty.select(8);)
+I felt **surprisingly good** on the bike this afternoon given the [track workout yesterday](javascript:flkty.select(8);).
 <!---->
 ## FRIDAY OCT 23
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**